 The contractor said they had dredged 51,000 cubic yards as of a little past mid- December, and that they projected they might have 1,000 yards to go.

 Mazza said the original bid was $2,245,000 based on 49,500 cubic yards, and the contractor is on a unit price of $33.55 a cubic foot.
 He said that if the contractor runs over by about $10,000 over, it is understandable as it is a $3 million project.

 Mr. Mazza said the amount of cubic yards is based on a six foot depth with one foot of over dredge, and that the contractor does not dredge under the bridge.

 “They anticipate being done by the end of the month,” Mazza said.
 “It looks good.”

 The federal Navigation Project (FNP) contract is with Patriot Marine.

-Geoff Steadman said he’d spoken with the Army Corps of the Engineers (ACE), who joked that it takes up to about twelve years to plan and get permits for a dredge project like this, but that the project takes just three months.
+Geoff Steadman said he’d spoken with the Army Corps of the Engineers (ACE), who joked that it takes up to about 12 years to plan and get permits for a dredge project like this, but that the project itself takes just three months.